Woodroffe

 The level of general health in Woodroffe is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Woodroffe demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population compared to national averages, but with higher rates among older, at-risk cohorts.
+Woodroffe demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population, although this rate is higher than the national average among older and at-risk cohorts.

 Approximately 58% (1,980 people) of Woodroffe's total population has private health cover, which is exceptionally high.
 The most prevalent medical conditions in the area are asthma and mental health issues, affecting 7.9% and 7.5% of residents respectively.
-A total of 73.0% of residents declared themselves completely clear of medical ailments compared to 76.6% across Greater Darwin.
-Woodroffe has a higher proportion of elderly residents aged 65 and over at 9.6% (327 people), compared to Greater Darwin's 7.5%.
-This requires more attention than the broader population.
+Conversely, 73.0% of residents declare themselves completely clear of medical ailments, compared to 76.6% across Greater Darwin.
+Woodroffe has a higher proportion of elderly residents aged 65 and over, with 9.6% (327 people) compared to the 7.5% in Greater Darwin.
+This demographic requires more attention than the broader population.

 Frequently Asked Questions - Health